April 7, 2026

 Bottom line

 The best free CRO tools for startups are not the ones with the longest feature list.
 They are the ones that help you move from "I think this page is weak" to "we tested it and conversions went up."
-Start with GA4, add Clarity, and use PageDuel when you are ready to validate changes with real experiments.
-That stack covers the core CRO loop without wasting budget.
+Start with GA4, add Clarity — both free forever, no caps — and add PageDuel when you are ready to validate changes with real experiments.
+That stack covers the core CRO loop for the price of one testing tool.